kddubey/cappr/thoughts.md

 enough](https://cappr.readthedocs.io/en/latest/computational_performance.html).

 A major todo was to expand support to more backends, e.g., llama-cpp.
-I tabled that because I thought OpenAI and HuggingFace models were by far the most common interfaces.
-Seeing how popular self-hosting is, that was clearly not true.
+I tabled that because I thought OpenAI and HuggingFace `transformers` models were by far the most common interfaces.
+Now that I've seen how popular llama.cpp is, that was clearly not true.
 It didn't matter too much though.
 Model architectures, quantization, file formats, etc. change so quickly that it's kinda hard to be too late.

 On a separate note, it's disappointing that OpenAI doesn't support `echo=True, logprobs=1` for the highly performant `gpt-3.5-turbo-instruct` model.
 I'll be focusing